nkurniansyah/BP_PRS/README.md

 1. Trait: SBP and DBP
 2. Ancestry: GWAS Ancestry (which ancestry the GWAS summary statistics matched)
-3. All: Weight for all the sample
+3. All participants: Weight for all the sample
 4. Asian: Weight for the Asian population
 5. Balck: Weight for the Black population
 6. Hispanic/Latino: Weight for the Hispanic/Latino population